 Now, in this context, it can still be useful to train the feet and arches directly and not completely ignore them even though there may be no discomfort present.
 However, there’s likely no need for immediate alarm if you’re not experiencing any performance decreases due to your arches.

-Conversely, if you’re experiencing discomfort due to high arches when training, then it would be wise to look into shoes designed for supporting your needs and to train the feet and ankles directly to improve their strength and stability.
+Conversely, if you’re experiencing discomfort due to high arches when training, then it would be wise to look into shoes designed to support your needs and to train the feet and ankles directly to improve their strength and stability.

 That being said, different forms of training will produce varying degrees of stress on the tissues surrounding the feet.
 Thresholds for our tissues will all vary based on multiple factors and it’s important to recognize that there’s no “one-size-fits-all” for what’s best in regard to our feet and biomechanics when training.